 About us

 Bennett Goodman himself is living proof of the American promise of economic mobility, coming from very humble beginnings.
 Today, he is a prominent American financier and co-founder of GSO Capital Partners, the credit investment arm of Blackstone.
 With a career spanning several decades in alternative asset management, Goodman has played a significant role in shaping the private credit and leveraged finance industries.
-Bennett & Meg Goodman, alongside their children Jared, Alex, and Julia, now see it as their duty to help ensure economic mobility is a reality for Americans still today through helping identify barriers to economic mobility, and develop and scale solutions through philanthropy
+Bennett & Meg Goodman, alongside their children Jared, Alex, and Julia, now see it as their duty to help ensure economic mobility is a reality for Americans still today through helping identify barriers to economic mobility, and develop and scale solutions through philanthropy.

 A couple dressed elegantly at a formal event with other attendees in the background.